Mount St. Helens: 1980 to 2001 activity

 Between 1980 and 1986, activity continued at Mount St. Helens, with a new lava dome forming in the crater.
 Numerous small explosions and dome-building eruptions occurred.
-From December 7, 1989, to January 6, 1990, and from November 5, 1990, to February 14, 1991, the mountain erupted, sometimes huge clouds of ash.
+From December 7, 1989, to January 6, 1990, and from November 5, 1990, to February 14, 1991, the mountain erupted, sometimes with huge clouds of ash.

 2004 to 2008 activity

 Magma reached the surface of the volcano about October 11, 2004, resulting in the building of a new lava dome on the existing dome's south side.
 This new dome continued to grow throughout 2005 and into 2006.
 Several transient features were observed, such as a lava spine nicknamed the "whaleback", which comprised long shafts of solidified magma being extruded by the pressure of magma beneath.
 These features were fragile and broke down soon after they were formed.
 On July 2, 2005, the tip of the whaleback broke off, causing a rockfall that sent ash and dust several hundred meters into the air.

-Mount St. Helens showed significant activity on March 8, 2005, when a 36000 ft plume of steam and ash emerged — visible from Seattle.
+Mount St. Helens showed significant activity on March 8, 2005, when a 36000 ft plume of steam and ash emerged—visible from Seattle.
 This relatively minor eruption was a release of pressure consistent with ongoing dome building.
 The release was accompanied by a magnitude 2.5 earthquake.

 Another feature to emerge from the dome was called the "fin" or "slab".
 Approximately half the size of a football field, the large, cooled volcanic rock was being forced upward as quickly as 6 ft per day.
 In mid-June 2006, the slab was crumbling in frequent rockfalls, although it was still being extruded.
 The height of the dome was 7550 ft, still below the height reached in July 2005 when the whaleback collapsed.

 On October 22, 2006, at 3:13 p.m.
 PST, a magnitude 3.5 earthquake broke loose Spine 7.
 The collapse and avalanche of the lava dome sent an ash plume 2000 ft over the western rim of the crater; the ash plume then rapidly dissipated.

 On December 19, 2006, a large white plume of condensing steam was observed, leading some media people to assume there had been a small eruption.
 However, the Cascades Volcano Observatory of the USGS did not mention any significant ash plume.
 The volcano was in continuous eruption from October 2004, but this eruption consisted in large part of a gradual extrusion of lava forming a dome in the crater.

 On January 16, 2008, steam began seeping from a fracture on top of the lava dome.
 Associated seismic activity was the most noteworthy since 2004.
 Scientists suspended activities in the crater and the mountain flanks, but the risk of a major eruption was deemed low.
 By the end of January, the eruption paused; no more lava was being extruded from the lava dome.
 On July 10, 2008, it was determined that the eruption had ended, after more than six months of no volcanic activity.